zkwzk/ExcelK/README.md

 }
 ```

-After you got that entiy list, you can convert it to a few different formats like JSON or SQL script
+After you got that entity list, you can convert it to a few different formats like JSON or SQL script

 ## For Developer
 ### Config the pre-push hook